 What about tracking the nanny’s hours?
 What is required?

 Fair Labor Standards Act (FLSA) states that due to the nature of their work and duties, nannies and other household workers are employees, are hourly workers, and are covered by minimum wage and overtime laws.
-The FLSA requires employers to maintain accurate and complete contemporaneous time tracking records for all hours worked by an employee.
+The FLSA requires employers to maintain accurate and complete contemporaneous nanny time records for tracking hours worked by an employee.

 All hours on duty, including meal time if the employee is required to remain at the premises during meals.